billspat/cloudcomputingfellowship/docs/topics/linux_containers_and_the_cloud.md

 - Jupyter Hub: running Jupyter with everything installed just right can be problematic:  The [Jupyter Stacks Project](https://jupyter-docker-stacks.readthedocs.io/en/latest/) is to create bundles to include everything you need for a particular kind of research.
 Note I have not tried to get this running on Azure - could it be done?
 Would it be helpful?

-- *optional for shell scripters and command line users*: complete this [shell script that launches an Rstudio session on azure container instance](container_scripts/rstudio_container_script.md)
+- *optional for shell scripters and command line users*: [shell scripts that launch Jupyter or Rstudio sessions on azure container instance](../exercises/docker_cloud_build_demo/index.md)

 - Optional training activity: [Introduction to Kubernetes](https://learn.microsoft.com/en-us/training/modules/intro-to-kubernetes/) from Microsoft.